Skip to main content

 There are some important things to know when working with local repositories, as they may lead to issues later on.

 • solbuild will use your version of a package from the local repository regardless of whether there's a higher release in the Solus repository.
-Therefore you should only use go-task build-local when required and also remove old packages from the local repository when they are no longer needed.
+Therefore:

-• If the package is already installed in the solbuild image, the release must be higher for it to be installed.
+• If a package is already installed in the solbuild image, the release number of the updated version must be higher for it to be installed and used as a dependency at build time.

 Installing packages from the local repository index